izzymlawton/izzytypography/_posts/2021-10-12-super-typography.md

 date: 2021-10-08T16:08:30.798Z
 image: ../uploads/mulyadi-qcyobglsgjm-unsplash.jpg
 title_color: "#ffffff"
+caption: Typography is important when it comes to all movies, but especially in super ones.
+They need to be as big and as loud as the movie/character it is trying to present.
 comments: false
 ---
 **Action!**

 Typography is important when it comes to all movies, but especially in super ones.
 They need to be as big and as loud as the movie/character it is trying to present.

-## Birds of prey and the fantabulous empancipation of one Harley Quinn
+## Birds of prey and the fantabulous emancipation of one Harley Quinn

 ![www.fanpop.com ](../uploads/th-4.jpg "Birds of prey and the fantabulous empancipation of one Harley Quinn ")